Corporate Finance Career Path

 - A mid-level professional can be employed in the capacity of a Cash Manager, Strategic Planner, Sr. Financial Analyst, Budgeting, and M&A professionals.

 - Hence a degree in Masters in Business Administration or a Chartered Accountant has sought after.

-- If you have good analytical skills, the ability to pay attention to detail and take quick and informed decisions when needed then you stand a fair chance at a mid-level position in corporate finance.
+- If you have good analytical skills, the ability to pay attention to detail and make quick and informed decisions when needed, then you stand a fair chance at a mid-level position in corporate finance.